 Dr. Deppen has enjoyed being a part of Grant Family Medicine since residency.
 She took one year to "run away" to Seattle to complete an Addiction Medicine fellowship and returned with a passion for caring for pregnant women with substance use disorders and their infants.
 She is developing an interest in population health and finding ways to link our residency to help improve the health of our community.
 She lives in Olde Towne East (super trendy) with her handsome, 3-legged dog.
 In addition to work, she enjoys ballroom dancing and hosting Sunday dinners with friends.

 While growing up as an Air Force “brat”, Dr. Devine settled in as a buckeye after graduating from The Ohio State University.
 She attended Ohio University Heritage College of Medicine and completed residency at Doctors Hospital in Columbus.
 After a Sports Medicine Fellowship at Grant Medical Center in 2000, Dr. Devine went into private practice for the next 11 years.

 Outside of Grant, Dr. Devine spends as much time as she can with her husband and two boys, a neurotic dog named Clarence and three cats.
-Traveling, cooking, furniture refinishing, playing and watching Ultimate Frisbee, and spending time with friends and family are their favorite activities (except the lizard-she really likes to stay put!).
+Traveling, cooking, furniture refinishing, playing and watching Ultimate Frisbee, and spending time with friends and family are her favorite activities.